lino-framework/book/docs/dev/mldbc/index.rst

   | Keyboard         | Clavier          | Accessories |  4.95 | 5  |
   +------------------+------------------+-------------+-------+----+

 Now imagine that your application is being used not only in Canada but also in the United States.
-Of course, your US customers don't want to have a "useless" column for the French designation of their products.
+Your US customers don't want to have a "useless" column for the French designation of their products.

 This is where you want multi-lingual database content.
 In that case you would simply

 - use :class:`BabelCharField <lino.utils.mldbc.fields.BabelCharField>`
-  instead of Django's `CharField` for every translatable field and
+  instead of Django's :class:`CharField` for every translatable field and

-- set the :attr:`languages <lino.core.site.Site.languages>` attribute
+- set the :attr:`languages <lino.core.site.Site.languages>` attribute to
-  to ``"en"`` for US customers and to ``"en fr"`` for Canadian customers.
+  ``"en"`` for your US customer and to ``"en fr"`` for your Canadian customer.

 An example
 ==========

-If you have installed a :term:`contributor environment` (see:ref:`contrib.install`), then you can run the following examples on your computer.
+If you have installed a :term:`contributor environment` (see :ref:`contrib.install`), then you can run the following examples on your computer.